Origen-SDK/origen_testers/templates/web/_history.md

 - V93K support (almost there)
 - UF MTO support (custom template used today, need to add to library)

-#### NOTE: Debugger 'testers' not included in this app, please see 'Debuggers' plug-in.
+#### NOTE: Debugger 'origen_testers' not included in this app, please see 'Debuggers' plug-in.

 <a class="anchor release_tag" name="v0_2_0_dev20"></a>